lazyla/myvimrc/README.md

 # myvimrc

-when first apply this repo in a new device , use "ln -s ~/.vim/vimrc ~/.vimrc" to make vimrc in use
+when first apply this repo in a new device , use "ln -s ~/.vim/vimrc ~/.vimrc" to make vimrc in use similarly, if bash use "ln -s ~/.vim/bashrc ~/.bashrc"
+		   if zsh  use "ln -s ~/.vim/zshrc ~/.zshrc"

 # origin version change before github repo build
 # " >> version: